UPPMAX/HPC-python/docs/day1/install_packages.rst

    .. tab:: NSC

-      **If You do not have matplotlib already outside any virtual environment**
+      **If you do not have matplotlib already outside any virtual environment**

-      - Install matplotlib in your .local folder, not in a virtual environment.
+      - Install matplotlib in your ``.local`` folder, not in a virtual environment.
       - Do:

       .. code-block:: console